 7. Set up a science project.
 Studies show girls lose interest in science by age 15, so start early and keep her engaged to fight this startling statistic.
 We've got the best science experiments here.

 8. Go to high tea.
 Find a fancy hat and get your pinkies up.
 High tea is a luxurious activity that every mom and daughter should do at least once.

 9. Volunteer or do a community service project.
 There are lots of community activities for families.
 Pick an activity that will help mom and daughter give back to others while spending time together.

 10. Schedule a professional photo shoot.
 Most moms have hundreds of photos of their daughters, and we all love a good selfie.
 But having a photographer other than yourself capture lasting memories is a gift you'll enjoy well into the future.

 11. Travel to a new city.
 You can take a plane ride to another state or drive to the next town over.
 Explore a new city with your daughter, and see what you both find interesting.

-16. Take a painting class together.
-Get artsy and do a paint or crafting class together.
+17. Take a painting class together.
+Get artsy and do a painting or crafting class together.
 You'll love seeing each of your unique perspectives come to life on the canvas.